 Teresita Fernández: As Above So Below

-In the triple-height gallery, occupying more than half of the three-story 128 x 29-foot space, Black Sun, 2014, will evoke an amplified, glowing, suspended cloud cover when viewed from the ground, and vast landscape vistas when observed from above via two balconies.
-Slowly gradating in color from amber to solid black and composed of thousands of translucent tubes hung from the ceiling, this work creates a series of overlapping atmospheric planes, like a three-dimensional painting or a slowly moving cinematic dissolve, affected by the constantly changing light pouring in from the windows overhead.
+In MASS MoCA's triple-height gallery, occupying more than half of the 128’ x 29’ space, an installation titled Black Sun, 2014, evokes an amplified, glowing, cloud cover when viewed from underneath.
+When observed from overlooking mezzanine balconies, the same elements become vast topographical landscapes.
+Slowly gradating in color from amber to solid black, and composed of thousands of translucent tubes suspended from the ceiling, Black Sun creates a series of overlapping atmospheric planes; the entire work changes in an instant with the shifting natural light, and at times appears a slowly moving cinematic dissolve.

-scale triptych titled Golden (Obsidian Sky), 2014, which measures 24 feet long.
-The pitch-black depth of the ink marks on top of the mirror-like surface explores painterly conventions of figure-in-the-landscape by superimposing the viewer's own distorted reflection into the image, making it appear and dissolve into the work.
+Alongside these dramatic architectural interventions, the exhibition includes new drawings made with India ink on reflective gold-chromed panels from Fernández’s most recent series, Golden.
+These works continue the artist’s inquiries into landscape painting, mining, the connections between the cosmos and the subterranean, and the cultural significance of gold.
+The series encompasses striking shifts of scale, including panels as small as 7.5 x 9 inches alongside a massive triptych, Golden (Obsidian Sky), 2014, which measures 24 feet long.
+The thick, visceral pitch-black depth of the ink marks on top of the mirror-like surface explores painterly conventions of figure-in-the-landscape by superimposing the viewer's own distorted reflection into the image, making it appear and dissolve into the work.

-A 96-page hardcover catalogue will accompany the exhibition, with an essay from the show’s curator, Denise Markonish, along with a new essay from New York-based author Eliot Weinberger.
+A 96-page hardcover catalogue will accompany the exhibition, with an essay from the show’s curator, Denise Markonish, and with a new essay from New York-based author Eliot Weinberger.

 This exhibition is supported by the Horace W. Goldsmith Foundation, the Massachusetts Cultural Council, Roberta & Michael Joseph, and Agnes Gund.
 Additional assistance with materials for the exhibition is provided by Glen Mills, Inc.